-Over in Portugal, kids refer to their teacher by either Professor/Professora (the male/female versions of the word ‘professor’) or the same plus their surname.
+In Portuguese schools, kids refer to their teacher by either Professor/Professora (the male/female versions of the word ‘professor’) or the same plus their surname.
 During secondary school, students can abbreviate this to stor/stora, which is a shortened version of the word ‘professor’ in Portuguese.

 Variations by location and profession

 How to address a teacher is altogether different in Russia, where kids address their teacher by their first name with patronymic; this is a variation of the father’s name and appears after the given name on a passport.
 For example, if a teacher’s first name is Ivan (Иван) and his father’s name is Mikhail (Михаил), then students will address him as Ivan Mikhaylovich (Иван Михайлович).
 On the flip side, teachers refer to their students by their surname only; for example, where is Ivanov (Иванов) today?